k8-g/T1A3-App/readme.md

     else:
         print(f"{Fore.green}Yay!
 You guessed correctly!{Style.reset}")

 If the player guesses a letter correctly, that letter is then converted from the corresponding underscore into the guessed letter in the displayed blanked word, as per `check_letter` function.
 A message will also be displayed telling the player that the letter they have guessed is correct, as per `check_user_guess`.
-They then can guess again until they either win or lose the game.
+Then then can guess again.

 <details><summary>Screenshot of correct guess</summary><br>
 feat. hangman_image_1